aakash3141/ellipseinator/README.md

 - Tracks cursor position to make marking shape center easy
 - Major and minor axis lengths are adjustable
 - Option to draw a circle is available
-- Most importantly: Can achieve 99.9% on neal.fun perfect circle website
+- Most importantly: Can achieve 99.9% on neal.fun perfect circle

 ### Requirements:
 - Needs .NET Framework 2.0+ to run